andri27-ts/GoldTrackML/README.md

 ![](https://storage.googleapis.com/kaggle-media/competitions/CERN/cern_graphic.png)

+It use a unsupervised algorithm (DBSCAN - density based spatial algorithm) to cluster hits of the same track and a supervised classification algorithm (LightGBM - a gradient boosting framework) to further extend the start and end of each track.

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 For any problem please contact me at andri27@hotmail.it